“How did Taking Children Seriously start?”

 David suggested I read Karl Popper’s Objective Knowledge, then explained the link he saw between Popper’s epistemology and educational theory.
 This was the most exciting idea I had ever heard.
 The more I thought about it, the more practical, real-life implications I could see, and the more valuable I found David’s insight.

-A friend of David’s who at that time shared our ideas, suggested that I should change the name of my journal to Taking Children Seriously and change its focus accordingly.
+A friend of David’s who at that time shared our ideas suggested that I should change the name of my journal to Taking Children Seriously and change its focus accordingly.
 This, I did.
 (Of course I offered all my subscribers a pro-rata refund, and several did accept a refund.)
 David and the friend who suggested the new name for the journal started writing for the journal, and you can find many of David’s Taking Children Seriously articles on this site.

-Soon after that, I got on the internet (such as it was in those days) and started discussing Taking Children Seriously ideas on usenet newsgroups and mailing lists.
+A while later, I got on the internet (such as it was in those days) and started discussing Taking Children Seriously ideas on usenet newsgroups and mailing lists.
 (This was before the advent of the world wide web!)
 Eventually, after finding that the list owners of the lists on which I was posting were getting annoyed with me for what they saw as my off-topic posting, I decided to start my own list.

 Everyone told me that it was a terrible idea to start my own list.
 Friends on the usenet newsgroups and discussion lists where I was posting said that there was no market for a new list, and that no one would join it.
 They couldn’t understand why I was not happy just to keep posting on the existing forums as I had been doing.
 Even David refused to have anything to do with my Taking Children Seriously list idea, saying that it would never work, because parents would not be interested in it.